Elisa Chiu: “We’re starting to see renewed interest in venture capital investments” - Show Daily

 Close this search box.

-Elisa Chiu: “We’re starting to see renewed interest in bike-related startups and venture capital investments”
+Elisa Chiu: “We’re starting to see renewed interest in venture capital investments”

 Following the successful events at Taipei Cycle and Eurobike, Anchor Asia is extending its executive platform to Taichung Bike Week.
 Participants of Wednesday’s Venture On event will enjoy insightful discussions on current developments in the bicycle industry and valuable networking opportunities.
 Prior to the event, we sat down with organiser Elisa Chiu to discuss not only the event itself but also her take on the current investment climate in the bike industry.